Wind Energy Storage System Calculator

 About this calculator

 When a wind turbine generates more power than the connected load demands, the surplus can be stored in batteries for later use.
 This calculator first computes excess generation as max(0, windCapacity × (capacityFactor / 100) − loadDemand).
 Storage capacity is then capped at the smaller of loadDemand × storageHours and excessGeneration × storageHours × 2.
 Because batteries lose energy during charge and discharge cycles, the usable capacity is inflated by dividing by round-trip efficiency: usableCapacity = storageCapacity / (roundTripEfficiency / 100).
-Finally, total cost = usableCapacity × costPerKWh, where cost per kWh is $300 for lithium-ion, $150 for lead-acid, or $250 for flow batteries.
+Finally, total cost = usableCapacity × costPerKWh, which now applies directly from your battery selection: $200/kWh for lithium-ion, $150/kWh for LFP (lithium iron phosphate), or $300/kWh for advanced li-ion.
 Matching storage duration to your load profile is critical for reliable off-grid operation.

 How to use